How to Use and Care for Le Creuset Bakeware

 cooking with Le Creuset slowly and steadily produces better results than hob cooking

 It’s a fact that when you buy Le Creuset bakeware, you’re getting quality and the best of both baking worlds.
 Heavy-duty, durable, cast iron pots, coupled with the benefits of a strong enamel coating.
-This not only takes the hassle out of cleaning and seasoning bare cast iron, but also transforms the pot into something that’s very safe to use.
+This takes the hassle out of cleaning and seasoning bare cast iron, and also transforms the bakeware into something that’s very safe to use.

 As the National Institutes of Health states, *‘chronic toxicity associated with the use of enameled cookware under normal circumstances is extremely low and negligible’.